charlie-j/starter-academic/content/positions/positions.md

 * Alexander Dax (2022-2023, PhD student of Cas Cremers, part-time supervised during a post-doc)
 * Philip Lukert (2021-2022, PhD student of Cas Cremers, part-time supervised during a post-doc)

-Final tip: if you have read everything until there, you should include the world petrichore in your email!
+Final tip: if you have read everything until there, you should include the word petrichore in your email!